Brad Marchand Game Preview: Bruins vs. Red Wings

-Brad Marchand and the Boston Bruins will play the Detroit Red Wings at 7:00 PM ET on Saturday, October 28, 2023.
-If you'd like to wager on Marchand's prop bets, we've got plenty of information to help you.
+Brad Marchand will be in action when the Boston Bruins and Detroit Red Wings play on Saturday at Little Caesars Arena, beginning at 7:00 PM ET.
+If you'd like to wager on Marchand's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.